 Storing information within the application itself is often unnecessary.
 Consequently, apps become needlessly bloated and consume more storage on user devices.
 Developers would also have to submit app updates if they wanted to refresh core content in a “headful” CMS.
 The editor would make changes within their CMS, and push those to a specific website or application, after which they’d be displayed on the user’s machine.

 In a headless implementation, APIs are critical to delivering similar changes to a whole host of client devices:

 The headless system acts as a repository for vital content.
-You’re given more control over where your content ends up in relation to changing app layouts and workflows.
-This is a modern step forward from the traditional CMS when we consider the current services landscape.
+You’re given more control over where your content ends up about changing app layouts and workflows.
+This is a modern step from the traditional CMS when considering the current services landscape.